Samoreilly/java-damero/README.md

 )
 ```

-When the circuit opens, messages go directly to DLQ without retries.
+When the circuit opens, messages go to directly to DLQ without retries.

 ### Distributed Tracing with OpenTelemetry